FaceAnalyzer/backend/README.md

 ### Architecure

 FaceAnalyzer backend is built as a cloud-native app.
 It is deployed as 2 containers.
-One container runs `mysql:8.0` image, while the other one runs our ASP.NET app.
+One container runs `mysql:8.0` image, while the other one runs our ASP.NET backend app.
+Both of these containers are deployed together to a [Kubernetes cluster](https://github.com/FaceAnalyzer/aks-cluster).
+The deployment manifest is located in `FaceAnalyzer.Api`. `manifest-production.yaml` is for production environment, while `manifest-staging.yaml` is for staging environment.
+At this time the only difference is the domain for backend container, configuration is the same for both environments.
+Apart from having Deployment, backend also has Service and Ingress.
+This exposes backend to the Internet.
+Ingress resource is picked up by Ingress-nginx, that should already be deployed into the cluster.
+MySQL has Depoyment, Service and PVC.
+Service makes MySQL Deployment exposed to other Deployments in the cluster, but not outside the cluster.
+PVC is linked to a persistant volume.
+This means MySQL will not lose data if it's restarted.

 ### CI/CD

+Requires a working Kubernetes cluster.

 ## Project Dependencies